Yelp/mrjob/docs/guides/emr-opts.rst

     ``pip install path/to/tarballs/*.tar.gz#`` to :mrjob-opt:`bootstrap`
     instead.

-    .. warning:: This option is not supported at all in Python 3.
+    In addition to being deprecated, this option only works in Python 2.
+    See :ref:`Installing packages with pip on Python 3 <using-pip-py3>`
+    to see how to do this on Python 3.

 .. mrjob-opt::
     :config: bootstrap_scripts